Is it really necessary to have a centrosymmetric structure to calculate the macroscopic polarization?

 Study case

-I’ll try to explain this with a simple BTO structure.
+I’ll try to answer these question with a simple (distorted) BTO structure.
 Here, different from the last time, I’ve constrained my structure to only allow Ti atom to move:

 The result: